Winemaking

 intertwined with history.

 The love for their land has inspired the Allegrini Family to enhance the potential of Valpolicella and its winemaking tradition.
-Choices informed by great foresight have seen Allegrini become one of the leading companies in Italy, and it is precisely in Valpolicella that the new generation of producers looks to Allegrini wines as an essential benchmark.
+Choices informed by great foresight have seen Allegrini become one of the leading companies in Italy.
+It is precisely in Valpolicella that the new generation of producers looks to Allegrini wines as an essential benchmark.

 The innovations made by Franco Allegrini have guaranteed ideal storage conditions for the grapes destined to make Amarone and Recioto and thereby guarantee high quality standards.
-His ideas can be summarized in three fundamental points: the introduction of the use of barriques in combination with traditional Slavonian oak barrels, the revisiting of the consolidated Ripasso technique and substantial modification of the partial drying method (appassimento) with the ideation and creation of ‘Terre di Fumane’, the flagship of winemaking in Valpolicella.
+His vision can be distilled into two key innovations. first, the adoption of barriques alongside traditional Slavonian oak barrels.
+Second, significant transformation of the partial drying method (appassimento), culminating in the creation of ‘Terre di Fumane’, a hallmark of Valpolicella winemaking.

-After exploring various way to improve local winemaking techniques, Franco, together with his brother Walter, also progressively introduced important innovations in the vineyards: all-round experimentation with the Corvina grape, the most significant variety in Valpolicella and one of Italy’s most interesting autochthonous grapes.
+After exploring various way to improve local winemaking techniques, Franco, together with his brother Walter, also progressively introduced important innovations in the vineyards.
+All-round experimentation with the Corvina grape, the most significant variety in Valpolicella and one of Italy’s most interesting indigenous grapes were at center.
 It can be appreciated in La Poja, the company’s ‘cult’ wine made with 100% Corvina.
-Over time, Trentino pergola, a traditional vine-training system used in Valpolicella, was replaced in the Family vineyards with different systems that enabled an increase in plant density per hectare.
+Over time, Trentino pergola, a traditional vine-training system used in Valpolicella, was replaced with different systems that enabled an increase in plant density per hectare.

 The Terre di Fumane